wbalmer/petitRADTRANS/docs/JOSS/paper.md

 Publication-ready summary plots of best fits, temperature and abundance profiles and corner plots can be automatically generated.
 Multiple retrieval results can be combined in the plots for model intercomparisons.
-Such results have been benchmarked against other widely used retrieval codes, in particular as part of the JWST Early Release Science program (Welbanks et al, in prep).
+Such results have been benchmarked against other widely used retrieval codes, in particular as part of the JWST Early Release Science (ERS) program (Welbanks et al, in prep).
+Figure \ref{fig:WASP39} shows the fit of a transmission model to the JWST/NIRISS/SOSS observations of WASP 39 b [@feinstein_niriss_2023] from the ERS program.